-Sudan, like other developing countries, has received and continues to receive considerable amounts of official development assistance from different donors.
-The stylized facts show that the real net ODA inflows Sudan, although fluctuated and appear to be conditioned by political and humanitarian developments that the country has experienced, but keep on growing during the last decades.
+Sudan, like other developing countries, has received and continues to receive considerable ODA from different donors.
+The stylized facts show that the real net ODA inflows into Sudan, although fluctuate and appear to be conditioned by political and humanitarian developments, keep on growing during last decades.
 According to Nour (2011) Sudan occupies a position among the top ODA's recipient countries.
-Aid as a percentage of gross national income (GNI) grew dramatically from representing 2.44% in the 1960 to 6.16% in the 1975 to 8.88% in the 1980 and to 7.44% in 1990.
+Aid as a percentage of gross national income (GNI) grew dramatically from representing 2.44% in the 1960 to 6.16% in the 1975 to 8.88% in the 1980 and to 7.44% in the 1990.
 During the last five decades (i.e. 1960 and 2014) ODA grew by an annual average of, approximately, 22%, demonstrating the generous assistance from donors to Sudan.
-These aid inflows, if utilized effectively, are supposed to contribute greatly in upgrading the economic performance to the level that could possibly free the country from poverty trap.
-Specifically, the effectiveness of aid in all fronts can be better materialized through its direct contributions in boosting GDP growth to the levels that allow the country to graduate from its current unfavorable positions in human development index (HDI) ranking.
-In fact, the country's economy remains stagnant, GDP rotates around moderate rates of growth and the labor market fails to absorb the army of unemployed.
+These aid inflows, if utilized effectively, are supposed to contribute greatly in upgrading country's economic performance to the level that could possibly free it from poverty trap.
+Specifically, the effectiveness of aid in all fronts can be better materialized through its direct contributions in boosting GDP growth to the levels that allow the country to graduate from its current unfavorable positions development ranking.
+In fact, the country's economy remains stagnant, GDP rotates around moderate rates of growth and labor market fails to absorb the army of unemployed.
 Arguably, since its independence in 1956, the country has suffered severe economic, political and social obstacles that have worked collectively in confining its economy in a vicious circle of lowest economic growth rates.
-These obstacles, however, wouldn't justify negligable contributions of aid to economic growth.
-In view of that, the question may arise here is that: does aid contribute in promoting economic growth in Sudan during last decades?
+These obstacles, however, wouldn't justify the negligible contributions of aid to economic growth.
+In view of that, the question may arise here is that: does aid contribute in promoting economic growth in Sudan during last three decades?

-No doubt, this question is also motivated by the deep controversies in the existing literature regarding the role of aid in boosting economic growth in recipient countries.
+No doubt, this question is also motivated by the deep controversies in the existing literature on the contribution of aid to economic growth.
 Given these concerns, this paper represents an empirical endeavor to investigate the contribution of aid in promoting economic growth in Sudan.
-Towards this aim, the paper applies the autoregressive distrusted lag (ARDL) bounds tests for co-integration and utilizes a time series extend over the perio1980 to 2015 to carry out the intended empirical investigation.
+Towards this aim, the paper applies the autoregressive distrusted lag (ARDL) bounds tests for co-integration and utilizes a time series data extended over the period 1980 to 2015 to carry out the intended empirical investigation.

-The rest of this paper is organized as follows: Section 2 presents a detailed picture about the evolution of foreign aid inflows into Sudan with the emphasis on its interactions with the key economic parameters in the economy.
+The rest of this paper is organized as follows: Section 2 presents a detailed picture about the evolution of aid inflows into Sudan with the emphasis on its interactions with the key economic parameters.
 Section 3 introduces the related literature.
-Section 4 sets the method on which the analysis is performed, while Section 5 discusses and introduces the empirical results.
-Finally, Section 6 concludes the paper and sketches some policy implications.
+Section 4 sets the method on which the analysis is performed, while Section 5 discusses and introduces empirical results.
+Finally, Section 6 concludes and sketches some policy implications.